 Roswell Park Draws More Than $6.8 Million for Research on New Treatments and Supportive-Care Approaches

-BUFFALO, N.Y. — Researchers at Roswell Park Cancer Institute recently received more than $6.8 million in grant awards to support six specific projects aimed at improving supportive care and developing new immunotherapy and targeted therapy treatment approaches.
+BUFFALO, N.Y. — Researchers at Roswell Park Comprehensive Cancer Center recently received more than $6.8 million in grant awards to support six specific projects aimed at improving supportive care and developing new immunotherapy and targeted therapy treatment approaches.
 The largest individual award, a $3.6 million grant from the National Cancer Institute (NCI), was awarded to Elizabeth Gage-Bouchard, MA, PhD, Associate Professor of Oncology in the Department of Cancer Prevention and Control.
 This prestigious “R01” research project grant, first announced by Sens.
 Charles Schumer and Kirsten Gillibrand, funds a five-year investigation into how a family’s social network influences parents’ ability to cope with their child’s cancer diagnosis and treatment.
 Parents of children with cancer face significant risk for anxiety, depression, distress and post-traumatic stress disorder during and after their child’s treatment.

 “We’re looking at how assistance from friends and family members helps parents manage a child’s cancer diagnosis, and what types of support help them the most,” says Dr. Gage-Bouchard.
 “The type of help they get from their networks and social contacts can shape their ability to be a caregiver.
 We want to look at what works so we can help other parents to manage these challenges as effectively as possible.”